Pathwise-random trees and models of second-order arithmetic: Positive trees not computing PA: Theorem

-Note that $\leq$ is a partial ordering on conditions, $q \leq p\Rightarrow [q] \subseteq [p]$.
-In order to see that the set of conditions is non-empty, note that given a positive tree $T$, if $F$ is the finite tree consisting of the empty string $\lambda$ and $d$ is a rational function with $F = \tuple{d}$, $d(\lambda)<\mu([T])$, then $(F,T,d)$ is a condition.
-We show that each condition $p$ has an extension $q$ such that the true density of $T_q$ is much greater than the density specified by $d_q$.
+Then $\leq$ is a partial ordering on conditions and $q \leq p\Rightarrow [q] \subseteq [p]$.
+In order to see that the set of conditions is non-empty, note that positive trees always have strongly positive subtrees.
+So we may assume that the given tree $T$ is strongly positive.
+If $F$ is the finite tree consisting of the empty string $\lambda$ and $d$ is a rational function with $F = \tuple{d}$, $d(\lambda)<\mu([T])$, then $(F,T,d)$ is a condition.
+We show that each condition $p$ has an extension $q$ such that the true density of $T_q$ is much closer to $1$ than the density specified by $d_q$.